MRoblesR/Parallel-Algorithm-Runner/README.md

 6. **Compile, upload, run**:
-   - type the command "just" on the project folder to automatically:
+   - type the command "just run INSTANCES" on the project folder replacing INSTANCES with the name of the folder where your instances are to automatically:
      - Compile your code into a JAR.
      - Use SSH to upload the JAR to your virtual machine with the current timestamp as the folder name.
      - Run the jar on the instances indicated on the parameters.